The Americans: Themes

 The Americans explores complex themes of loyalty, identity, and morality, often framing these issues within the context of Cold War espionage and family dynamics.
-Central to the series is the marriage of Philip and Elizabeth Jennings, who struggle with their Soviet loyalty and growing affinity for American culture.
+Central to the series is the marriage of Philip and Elizabeth Jennings, who struggle with their Soviet loyalty and Philip's affinity for American culture.
 The show's creator, Joe Weisberg, a former CIA officer, has described it as "essentially about a marriage", using international espionage as a metaphor for the personal secrets and conflicts within relationships.
 Scholars Hopf and Creighton have argued that the metaphor works both ways, with the series using the Jenningses' marriage to personalize the Cold War.
 The course of Philip and Stan's friendship, with its complexities and betrayals, is compared to the development and breakup of a marriage.

 Another recurring theme is the conflict between personal morality and duty to one's country.
 Philip and Elizabeth often confront moral dilemmas that put their sense of duty at odds with their compassion, especially in their interactions with their children and American neighbors.
 This tension is heightened by the show's historical setting in the early 1980s, a time marked by political polarization and heightened nuclear tensions between the United States and the Soviet Union.
 Parenthood also emerges as a central theme, as Philip and Elizabeth grapple with the challenges of raising their children while maintaining their cover.
 Smita Rahan of Johns Hopkins University has argued that the series portrays motherhood as an effectively corrupting influence.
 The strain of their double lives forces them to make difficult choices that affect their family's future.